mdbtxt1

 This number, discovered by Jacobson and Applegate at Carnegie Mellon University, is believed to be the largest square whose digits are all squares (1, 4 and 9).
 This number is about 4.199×1035; the discoverers determined there was no other smaller than 1042.

-Ratio between the electric force and the gravitational force between a proton and an antiproton: (kee2)/(G×mp2), where ke is the Coulomb constant c2/107, e is the unit charge, G is the gravitational constant, and mp is the mass of the proton using CODATA 2014 values50.
+Ratio between the electric and gravitational forces felt between a proton and an antiproton: (kee2)/(G×mp2), where ke is the Coulomb constant c2/107, e is the unit charge, G is the gravitational constant, and mp is the mass of the proton using CODATA 2014 values50.

 2×1036